lifer4700/13th-age-combat-loops/README.md

 Set the Playlist's "Playback Mode" to "Soundboard Only"
 For each Sound, toggle "Loop Sound" on.
+I recommend a Fade Duration of 500 ms.

 ![Screenshot of Playlist](/assets/images/13th-age-combat-loops-screenshot.jpg "Screenshot of Playlist")